+Figure A.17: TWM spectrum viewer panel.

-AThe results of the processing are displayed in the main panel of TWM.
+The results of the processing are displayed in the main panel of TWM.
 Depending on the processing mode, TWM will display either the RAW panel or QWTB results panel.
 The RAW panel is just a plain text.
 The QWTB is shown in Figure A.3.
-First, it is good to mention the result viewer operates independently to the measurement.
+First, it is important to mention the result viewer operates independently to the measurement.
 It can be used to view the results while TWM is digitizing and calculating new results.
-However, all the results formatting and querying is performed in GNU Octave/Matlab, so when the data are beeing processed, the display of results will be halted.
+However, all the results formatting and querying is performed in GNU Octave/Matlab, so when the data are being processed, the display of results will be halted.